 Once you start connecting everything you need APIs, connectors, information analysis technologies and “embedded intelligence”, essentially code that makes it all possible.

 Moreover, the Internet of Things, which really is about automation and information (with on top of that a layer of possibilities to, for instance, enhance customer experience or make life a bit easier) adds loads of data, Big Data (one of the four pillars of the 3rd platform) to an already exploding digital data universe.
-The majority of all that data is unstructured and needs to be turned into knowledge and (automated) actions as good old information management approaches simply can’t handle it.
+The majority of all that data is unstructured and needs to be turned into knowledge and (automated) actions as good old rules-based information management approaches simply can’t handle it.
 Guess what is needed to make it possible and to even make all these other aspects of the Internet of Things possible?
 Indeed: artificial intelligence.

 The future of security is intelligent too